 Zay Cho night market is a popular local market for Burmese people in Mandalay.
 It is open in the evenings along the 84th street, which is an unremarkable place for travelers to go shopping.
 Located close to Zay Cho market opening during the day, this local night market gives you one of the most authentic experiences in Myanmar.
 Here, you can meet young people come to buy the latest style fashion or buy and exchange language books.
-Those who want to get something typical from Burmese people can be satisfied at some stalls selling Myanmar traditional costume – Longyi.
+Those who want to get something typical from Burmese people can be satisfied at some stalls selling Myanmar traditional clothes – Longyi.
 However, no cheap price is expected here.
 The nearby Zeigyo shopping centre is where to go for a wider range of choices.

 Instead of finding something to buy, you can seek for something to eat.
 Local street food sold here are said to be the most excellent ones you can find in Mandalay.
 From a bowl of mohinga, pork skewers to a sweet glutinous rice cake and an iced yogurt drink, everything is mouthwatering.
 Just sit down on a plastic kid’s stool.
 Enjoy any kinds of food on the stick you like with fresh chili, garlic and a couple of tasty dipping sauce.
 Then see the stall owner prepare meat for the new skewer batch.
 Zay Cho night market should be paradise for foodies.
 Myanmar travel tours

 In spite of not being as busy, crowded and exciting as other night markets you have ever visited in other Southeast Asian countries like Thailand and Cambodia, Zay Cho night market in Myanmar has its own charm appealing to those who are really excited about exploring the local culture.
 Perusing the Mandalay night market is definitely well worth your time!